Check rates. No credit impact.

 Term loans are personal loans that give a lump sum of cash and require a large down payment.
 These types of personal loans are usually used for small businesses and you can learn more about them on Investopedia.

-You can use personal loan funds for many expenses, such as fixing your home, debt consolidation, a wedding, or large unexpected expenses.
+Most personal loans will not ask for you to disclose the loan purpose, but some may.
+You can use personal loan funds for many different kinds of expenses, such as fixing your home, debt consolidation, a wedding, or large unexpected expenses like medical bills.
 Some lenders offer home improvement loans or medical loans specifically for different scenarios.
+Make sure to read any disclosures on the lender’s website to check for any restrictions on the use of your loan.

 If you’re unsure whether you’d like to use a personal loan to pay off debt, this article from Experian may be helpful.